MastarCheeze/study-notes/physics/answer-bank.md

 -   CMBR is microwave radiation at all points in space
 -   Produced shortly after universe is formed (Big Bang)
 -   Radiation expanded into microwave region
--   Evidence that universe expanded
+-   Evidence that universe is expanding

 <br><br>